sempare/sempare-delphi-template-engine/README.md

 Review [contibution terms and conditions](./docs/CONTRIBUTION.pdf) to contribute to the project.

+Please followow the following steps when adding a feature or making an update:
+- clone the repository
+- create a feature branch
+- create a pull request to the 'dev' branch

+The deployment process is based off the dev branch.
+Once we decide to push a new version, we will merge 'dev' into 'main'.

 <a name="License"><h2>License</h3></a>

 The Sempare Template Engine is dual-licensed.
 You may choose to use it under the restrictions of the [GPL v3.0](https://www.gnu.org/licenses/gpl-3.0.en.html) at